ropensci/roweb3/content/blog/2023-11-24-r-intro-mentors/index.en.md

 One important aspect of rOpenSci mission is to build capacity and promote passionate community members who help the open science and open source software community grow and improve.

-rOpenSci champions program is a unique opportunity for us to identifying, recognizing, and rewarding such individuals and suppor them in their work to improve their communities and the wider ecosystem.
+rOpenSci champions program is a unique opportunity for us to identify, recognize, and reward such individuals and support them in their work to improve their communities and the wider ecosystem.
 Mentors play a vital role in the rOpenSci Champions Program by helping select Champions and advising and inspiring their mentees.
 They also help to shape this program by providing feedback and proposing activities and tools.

 This year, rOpenSci Team reviewed 28 applications from community member in various disciplines and from different countries to select ten mentors.